 Physicians across the Yale New Haven Health System have been relying on Telehealth services to stay connected with their patients.
 Video visits are billed for the same amount as an in-person visit and many insurance companies are currently accepting those claims.
 However, some companies may end payments for Telehealth services as we see fewer cases of COVID-19.
 Be sure to check with your insurance company if you have any questions about how your Telehealth visit will be billed.

 Pediatricians and specialists at Yale New Haven Health are also seeing young patients through video visits.
-Before an appointment, a parent will have to download the MyChart app, which is used to connect with their child’s provider.
+Before an appointment, a parent will have to download the MyChart app, as well as the VidyoConnect App, which are used to connect with their child’s provider.
 During the call, a parent can sit with their child and ask any questions they may have.
 If a child needs to see multiple providers, they can conference in to the same telehealth visit.